junaid-o/CV-13-BraTS2020_Semantic_Segmentaion/README.md

 ## Implementation Details

 The project utilizes TensorFlow as the deep learning framework and leverages the 3D-UNET architecture for accurate segmentation of brain tumors.
-The `segmentation-model-3D` package is employed for facilitating 3D segmentation tasks.
+The `segmentation-model-3D` package is employed for facilitating 3D segmentation tasks. `segmentation-model-3D` package has been used or computing `DiceLoss` and `CategoicalFocalLoss`

 ![loss](assets/model_performance/loss.png)
 ![accuracy](assets/model_performance/accuracy.png)